Simply the Best – Best Hotel – 3rd Annual Coventry and Warwickshire Tourism & Culture Awards 2017 – Mallory Court Hotel and Spa

 It was not long before a couple of `Porters` guided my wife and I across to the Spa accommodation at `Orchard House`, through some delightful gardens, manicured hedgerows and a profusion of brightly coloured flowers in full bloom.
 Orchard House is imposing, built next to the old tennis courts on a site which once included a former `helipad`, the house provides 12 luxury rooms sitting above a very impressive series of spa rooms which includes a steam room and sauna, a beautifully tiled outdoor Jacuzzi and `Swedish sauna`, indoor swimming pool and its very own Spa café room.

 I was staying in `Greyfriars`, which was a huge room with an equally spacious en-suite bathroom.
 The porters explained all the house details about the pool, breakfast and other information pertinent to my stay.
 The room was a superior double room with a king size bed, decorated in a contemporary style.
+The En – suite facilities were excellent, with both overhead and side shower, which worked perfectly.
 Other features included a safe, Nespresso machine, mini bar, slippers, USB charger point, complimentary Wi-Fi, digital TV with Freeview, desk, hairdryer, telephone, iron and ironing board, bathrobe, ESPA toiletries and turndown service.
 There were also soft drinks, sweets and bottles of spring water provided.
 The room was perfect and I had a perfectly peaceful night’s sleep.

 My 55 minute ESPA relaxing facial that included a back, neck, and shoulder massage was peaceful, comforting and calming.
 The facilities in Elan Spa were exceptional, with all the gym, and spa facilities under one roof and easily accessible from my room.
 The exceptional new spa facilities including the outdoor seated patio area makes it possible to pop outside for a quick dip or enjoy a drink, even when the weather is not so good.